UK - CURVE’S SAMSUNG PAY+ TERMS

 Curve Cash Points expire 6 months from the date they are added to your Curve Cash card.
 If your Account is closed either by you or by Curve, you will not be able to redeem the value of your Curve Cash Points.

 Open banking permissions

 We may provide you access through the Curve app to a third party AIS and PIS provider (otherwise known as TPP).
-Their services will allow you to obtain financial information from your online payment accounts held with other providers (account information services) and to make online payments directly from your third party payment accounts held with other providers (payment initiation services).
+Their services will allow you to obtain financial information from your online payment accounts held with other providers (account information services) and to make online payments directly from your third party payment accounts held with other providers (payment initiation services, when available).

 If you want to use the TPP services, you will need to sign up to the TPP’s terms and conditions during the sign up process and provide them your details in order to create an account on their system and to access your data or execute payments.
 We have no responsibility for the products and services provided to you by or through the TPP and will not be liable to you for any harm, damage or loss arising from your use of the products and services provided to you by or through the TPP.